adamrt27/ANS_py/README.md

 # tANS
 Tabled Asymmetric Numeral Systems Implementation in Python.

 **Asymmetric Numeral Systems (ANS)** is a Entropy Coding compression technique created by Jarek Duda.
 This repository contains a Python implementation a version of the techinque that uses lookup table to store the state transitions (called **tANS**).
+It also contains code testing **tANS** on neural network traces, using 2 different methods of encoding the data (APack vs 256).

 This implementation is based on the following resources: